snehasaisneha/website-src/content/posts/the_agony_and_the_ecstasy.md

 tags = ["substack-migration"]
 +++

+This is a follow-up to the piece that inspired the title of this blog - [Hurtling Through Space](hurtling_through_space)

 It’s always an experience to stare at the night sky and feel it be so far away,

 feel its vast nothingness, with specs of gas giants in between.